vijishmadhavan/SkinDeep/README.md

 (4) ImageDraw.Draw was used with forest green colour codes and placed randomly on zommed-in body images, Similar to Crappify in fast.ai.

-(5) Photoshop was also used to place tattoos in subjects were warping and angle change was needed.
+(5) Photoshop was also used to place tattoos in subjects where warping and angle change was needed.

 ![Imgur](https://i.imgur.com/EcpIIGT.jpg)